Hong Kong is a metropolitan city known for its beautiful skyline, exciting nightlife and excellent shopping.

 Want to learn more about these Hong Kong hidden gems?
 Keep reading and I’ll show you my top 11 Hong Kong off the beaten path places that you must see!

 Related Post – Take a trip from Hong Kong and spend 2 days in Macau

-What you need to know before visiting Hong Kong
+What you need to know before visiting these Hong Kong hidden gems

 Before you start your search for these off the beaten track places in Hong Kong, take a look at my solo travel guide to Hong Kong and get an overview of the city.
 And here are some additional travel tips:

 - Most visitors can visit Hong Kong without a visa for up to 180 days.
 Check the Hong Kong immigration Department to see if you require a visa for HK